Global Print Driver

 Setting up Find-Me printingFind-Me printing allows users to print to a single global print queue without selecting a printer, and then release the print job at any printer (via a Release Station). with the PaperCut Global Print Driver on Windows is done as follows:

-- Do not use the PaperCut Global Print Driver on the individual device queues.
-It should only be used on the global virtual queue(s).
+Only use the PaperCut Global Print Driver on the global virtual queue(s).
+Do not use it on the individual device queues.
 It is important that the manufacturer's own driver is installed on the device’s direct print queue, because PaperCut uses the manufacturer's driver to identify the device and determine the type of output required.

 The Global Print Driver should satisfy the vast majority of end users’ standard printing requirements.
 Should a user require device-specific functionality, such as color profile settings, they can achieve this by printing to the direct device queue, which is set up with the vendor’s driver (see Step 1 above).